 Just because wood blinds are made from natural materials doesn’t mean you're not limited when it comes to colors and stains.
 With everything from bright white to dark cherry or mahogany, you’ll easily find the perfect color or stain to match your existing interior design, or to even create your dream design.
 With so many colors and stains to choose from, finding the perfect wooden window treatments has never been so easy.

 We’ve also made it simple to coordinate your wood window coverings throughout your entire house.
 With 3 different slat sizes, including 1”, 2”, and 2 ½”, you can make sure every window and door has the right sized wood blinds, but still keep a consistent, continuous, streamlined design.

 One of the many great things about wood blinds for your home is all the available options, features, and upgrades to choose from.
-You can customize a product that meets your needs and matches your lifestyle seamlessly.
+You can customize blinds to meet your needs and match your lifestyle seamlessly.
 Here are just some of the options you’ll find as you explore our huge selection of wood blinds:

 All horizontal window blinds are raised and lowered with some type of lift system.
 The standard type of lift consists of a small cord being run from top to bottom of the blind going through a small hole in each slat.
 The no-holes privacy option gets rid of those route holes through the slats by attaching the ladders behind the slats.
 This keeps the slats solid, which also helps with insulation and light and privacy control.

 Cloth tape covers up the standard ladders and the route holes those ladders make in each slat.
 Not only will cloth tape block those little pinpricks of light, but it’s another way to add style and personality to your wood blinds.
 Choose a contrasting or complementary color to create a unique look.